“Increasing Retirement Success with Small Tweaks”

 Perhaps the most common assumption people make when they are facing uncertainty like we’ve seen over the past months is that they will simply have to work longer before they retire.
 Not only does this mean more years of earning an income, but it can also mean more years of company 401K benefits, health insurance benefits, and perhaps increased pension benefits for some employers.
 In a recent example, we had a client who wanted to know what retiring at 65 would look like compared to retiring at age 64, all else being equal.
 Just one extra year of full-time work meant that their probability of success jumped by 8% (from 76% to 84%).
 While factors such as income level and workplace benefits will mean different results for different clients, it is quite remarkable to see what working just slightly longer can do.

 In times where uncertainty is at it’s highest, it can be easy to assume that the changes we have to make must be great.
-The reality is that many times, small consistent tweaks to our financial picture actually have the greatest long term affects.
+The reality is that many times, small consistent tweaks to our financial picture actually have the greatest long-term effects.
 Additionally, these small changes are usually more realistic to maintain vs. something like a 30% spending cut in the short term.
-If you, or someone you know, has questions like this coming out of the coronavirus, we would love to have a free consultation with them!
+If you, or someone you know, has questions like this coming out of the coronavirus, I would love to have a free consultation with them!